The Bell and Gossett System Syzer® – Fluid Correction Factors

 Printer Friendly (PDF)

-In the last two MMM articles we used examples of pipe selection for water and other fluids.
-Using the electronic version of the ITT Bell and Gossett system syzer we found our example of 800 GPM in 6” pipe produced a pressure drop of 4.03 feet/100 feet for water and 5.04 feet/100 feet for 50% ethylene glycol/water at 40° F.
+\In the last two MMM articles, we used examples of pipe selection for water and other fluids.
+Using the PC version of the Xylem Bell and Gossett System Syzer, we found our example of 800 GPM in 6” pipe produced a pressure drop of 4.03 feet/100 feet for water and 5.04 feet/100 feet for 50% ethylene glycol/water at 40° F.

 We can use this valuable tool for another purpose.
-When using a fluid other than water in hydronic systems it is, often times, necessary to correct a water pressure drop of a piece of equipment to the pressure drop for the fluid.
+When using a fluid other than water in hydronic systems it is often necessary to correct a water pressure drop of a piece of equipment to the pressure drop for the fluid.

-The ITT Bell and Gossett manual TEH-176 Hydronic Antifreeze Design describes some approximate correction factors for 50% ethylene glycol.
+The Xylem Bell and Gossett manual TEH-176 Hydronic Antifreeze Design (no longer available, but ask your RLD sales rep for help) describes some approximate correction factors for 50% ethylene glycol.
 The manual indicates the correction factor for 40°F – 50% ethylene glycol is 1.22 in a heat exchanger.
 What happens if you need a correction factor for other fluids?
-The system syzer can help!
+The System Syzer can help!

 An engineer may find a situation where the system pressure drop is based on water and he or she is looking for a quick correction factor to change to another fluid.
 This method gives a quick multiplier to approximate the pressure drop change.